divaprotocol/oracles/docs/Tellor.md

 The key benefits of using the Tellor integration are highlighted below:
 * No single point of failure as anyone can report the outcome in a permissionless way
 * Disputes do not interrupt the reporting process meaning that reporters can continue to report values without the need for an additional request
-* The Tellor adapter offers the possibility to add tips to incentivize reporting
+* The Tellor adapter offers the possibility to add tips to create additional incentivizes for reporting

 Those advantages give users a high confidence that pools will settle correctly.
 Refer to the [risks](#risks-and-mitigants) section to understand the risks involved.